GideonStudentKirkwood/Assignment-3-java/README.md

 # Assignment-3-java
-This contains the 3 projects to display for this assignment.
+This contains 2 of the projects to display for this assignment.

-FreeMoveShoot is a side scrolling c# program I made by myself after .net one before I learned about connecting a database to a project, it is recommmended that you run it in visualStudio as I haven't tested it in other locations.
+These two are stored in zip files, and they are c# programs made in visual studio.